ucscGenomeBrowser/kent/src/product/installer/README.md

 batch mode option is specified).

-In particular, Mysql and Apache are installed and setup with the right package manager (yum or apt-get or port).
+In particular, Mysql and Apache are installed and setup with the right package manager (yum or apt-get).
 A default random password is set for the Mysql root user and added to the ~/.my.cnf file of the Unix root account.
-If you already have setup Mysql, you would need to create to create the file ~/.my.cnf, the script will detect this and create a template file for you.
+If you already have setup Mysql, you would need to create the file ~/.my.cnf, the script will detect this and create a template file for you.
 The script also does a few smaller things, like placing symlinks, detecting mariadb, deactivating SELinux, finding the right path for your apache install